Information for ALL Test Takers

 All test takers must read the identification information and requirements on this page.

 - You must have acceptable and valid ID with name, signature and photograph to be admitted to a test center.
-Your complete name and signature as shown on your ID must match the name you registered under EXACTLY, even if you have a two-part last name or your name has changed (for any reason, including marriage or divorce).
+Your complete name and signature as shown on your ID must match the name you registered under, even if your name has changed (for any reason, including marriage or divorce).
+If you do not present acceptable ID, you will not be permitted to test and you will forfeit your test fee.

 - Biometric voice and photo identification